- 2 cups 00 flour or all-purpose flour

 - Take the dough out of the bowl and knead on a floured surface for an additional 10 minutes.
 Shape the well mixed dough into a ball and transfer to a bowl.
 Cover and let rest at room temperature at least 30 minutes and up to 2 hours.

-- Heat a large pot with 1 1/2-inches vegetable oil to 345 - 355 degrees.
-Working with half the dough at a time (and keeping other half covered in the bowl) roll dough out very thinly onto a well floured surface (nearly 1/16-inch).
+- Heat a large pot with 1 1/2 inches vegetable oil to 345 - 355 degrees.
+Working with half the dough at a time (and keeping the other half covered in the bowl) roll the dough out very thinly onto a well-floured surface (nearly 1/16-inch).
 You can use a pasta machine to roll it out thin or a rolling pin will do.

 - Using a 3 1/2 to 4-inch cookie cutter (or shape of a round glass cup), cut dough into rounds.
-Wrap individual dough circles around each cannoli form, brush about 3/4-inch of one end lightly with beaten egg (use a pastry brush or just your fingertip).
-Press edge to opposite side to seal the dough together around the cannoli form.
+Wrap dough circles around each cannoli mold, and brush about 3/4-inch of one end lightly with beaten egg (use a pastry brush or just your fingertip).
+Press the edge to the opposite side to seal the dough together around the cannoli form.

 - Remove from oil using metal tongs to grasp the cannoli shell (let oil from inside forms drain back into pot), transfer to paper towels to drain.
 Use metal tongs to hold mold (or folded layers of paper towels) and wrap a paper towel around shell to carefully slide off of form.

-- Let forms cool and repeat process with remaining dough circles.
-You can shake excess flour from the scraps, press back together, cover in bowl and let relax at least 10 minutes then reuse.
+- Let forms cool and repeat the process with the remaining dough circles.
+You can shake excess flour from the scraps, press them back together, cover in a bowl and let it relax at least 10 minutes, then reuse.